paulinaczheng/ds-regression-best_fit_line-nyc-career-ds-062518/README.md

 So, how might you go about actually making a prediction based on this model you just made?

 Now that we have a working model with m and b as model parameters.
-We can fill in a value of x with these parameters to identify a corrosponding value of y according to our model.
+We can fill in a value of x with these parameters to identify a corresponding value of y according to our model.

 Let's try to find a y prediction for a new value of x = 7 and unknown y, and plot the new prediction with existing data

 ```python